-Note: If cannot access activity streams in Sugar 8.0 and greater, the feature may have been disabled via Admin > System Settings.
-For more information, refer to the System documentation in the Administration guide.
+Note: If you cannot access activity streams in Sugar 11.0.x and higher, the feature may be disabled via Admin > System Settings.
+For more information, refer to the System documentation in the Administration Guide.

 The record view's activity stream offers some of the same benefits as the record's audit log and historical summary, but it has additional features that focus on collaboration.
 The activity stream on a record view shows changes to audited fields along with a timeline of linked records and user comments.
 Users can post comments within the activity stream as well as mention specific users or reference other records.
 Users can also add external links or attachments to the activity stream.